 Candidato: Everton Leandro Galdino Alves

-Orientador(es): Patricia Duarte de Lima Machado Tiago Lima Massoni
+Orientador(es): Patricia Duarte de Lima Machado e Tiago Lima Massoni

 Banca examinadora: Patricia Duarte de Lima Machado e Tiago Lima Massoni (orientadores), Roberta Souza Coelho (UFRN), Paulo Henrique Monteiro Borba (UFPE), Franklin de Souza Ramalho (UFCG), Rohit Gheyi (UFCG).